epistoteles/unlearning-fairness/README.md

 It explores how different strategies using [Sharded, Isolated, Sliced and Aggregated (SISA) unlearning](https://arxiv.org/abs/1912.03817) affect model fairness using the example of a facial age classifier and race as protected attribute.

+It was implemented in PyTorch using a custom dataset and dataloader.
+Experiment tracking is done using wandb.

 ## 👁️ Research Poster

 For a quick summary of this project, take a look at my resarch poster (click on the image below to open it in Google PDF Viewer).